 Kerseys Solicitors LLP of Ipswich and Colchester reminds us that employers could find themselves liable for years of unpaid holiday pay as a result of a case last year.

-Under the Working Time Regulations workers and employees are entitled to take 5.6 weeks of paid holiday each year.
-But, this entitlement does not apply to the self-employed.
+In the UK, workers and employees are entitled to take 5.6 weeks of paid holiday each year.
+However, this right does not extend to those who are self-employed.

-Mr King worked for a company on a self-employed basis for a number of years.
-Consequently, he was not paid for any holiday that he took and he often took less holiday than he was entitled to because he did not believe that he would be paid for it.
+K worked for a company for a number of years on what was said to be a ‘self-employed’ basis.
+As he was treated as being self-employed, K was not paid for any holiday that he took.
+In addition, he often took less holiday than he was entitled to because he did not believe that he would be paid for it.